HistoryData

 Key Achievements

-• Compiled extensive ichthyological studies of Red Sea fish species, advancing marine biology in tropical regions
+• Produced detailed ichthyological studies of Red Sea fish species, many described for the first time

 Did You Know?

-• 01.He was fluent in Arabic, which allowed him to communicate directly with local informants during his Middle Eastern expedition
+• 01.He was fluent in Arabic, which allowed him to communicate directly with local populations during his expeditions in Arabia

-• 04.His field notes were written in a mixture of Latin, Swedish, and Arabic, reflecting his multilingual approach to documentation
+• 05.His field notes were written in a mixture of Latin, Swedish, and Arabic, reflecting his multilingual approach to scientific documentation

 Family & Personal Life